Introduction

 -

-: the transformation is assumed to belong to the Box-Cox family; the sampler samples the \(\lambda\) parameter -
+transformation='box-cox': the transformation is assumed to belong to the Box-Cox family; the parameter can be fixed or learned. -

-: the transformation is modeled as an unknown, monotone function using I-splines.
-The Robust Adaptive Metropolis (RAM) sampler is used for drawing the parameter of the transformation function. -
+transformation='ispline': the transformation is modeled as an unknown, monotone function using I-splines.
+The Robust Adaptive Metropolis (RAM) sampler is used for the unknown transformation .

 Count-Valued Data: The Roaches Dataset

-As an example of complex count-valued data, consider the
+As an example of challenging count-valued data, consider the

 data(roaches, package="countSTAR")